 Elizabeth Eldredge died in July of 1895.
 She had no children by either of her marriages, and 341 Beacon was inherited by the three children of her first husband’s brother, Wilson Jarvis Welch, and his wife, Elizabeth Fearing Thacher: Elise (Eliza) Hunt (Welch) Read, the wife of gun dealer John Read, who lived in Cambridge; Emeline Thacher (Welch) Leonard, the wife of dry goods merchant Charles Webster Leonard, who lived in Newton; and Maria Eldredge (Welch) Morton, the wife of real estate dealer Marcus Morton, lived in Newton with Elizabeth Eldredge at the time of her death.
 On March 6, 1896, Elise Read and Emma Leonard transferred their interests in 341 Beacon to Maria Morton.

 Elizabeth Spooner and her daughters continued to live at 341 Beacon during the 1896-1897 winter season, but moved thereafter.
 By 1898, they were living in Baltimore, where they remained until the early 1900s.
 By the 1903-1904 winter season, they had returned to Boston and were living at 381 Commonwealth.

 By the 1898-1899 season, 341 Beacon was the home of investment banker (and future President of the Museum of Fine Arts) Gardiner Martin Lane and his wife, Emma Louise (Gildersleeve) Lane.
-They previously had lived in Cambridge.
-They also maintained a home, The Chimneys, in Manchester.
+They had married in June of 1898 and lived in Cambridge.

 They continued to live at 341 Beacon during the 1904-1905 winter season, but moved thereafter to 53 Marlborough.